Knee CareA knee condition or injury doesn’t have to be debilitating.

 Meet Mark W. Wylie, M.D.

 Dr. Wylie was raised in Tyler, Texas, and attended Texas Christian University in Fort Worth, where he received his Bachelor of Science in Neuroscience.
-After graduating from TCU, he went on to earn his medical degree from The University of Texas Southwestern Medical School in Dallas before completing his orthopedic surgery residency.
-Dr. Wylie returned to Dallas for his spine fellowship and began his private practice in Fort Worth in 2004, where he has served as Team Orthopedic Surgeon/Spine Surgeon for TCU athletics.
+After graduating from TCU, he went on to earn his medical degree from The University of Texas Southwestern Medical School in Dallas before completing his orthopedic surgery residency through the Fort Wayne Orthopaedic Residency Program in Indiana.
+Dr. Wylie returned to Dallas for his spine fellowship and began his private practice in Fort Worth in 2004.

 Dr. Wylie’s technical surgical skills are widely known and highly regarded, as patients and athletes travel from all over the country to seek his opinion and treatment.
-Although he limits his surgical practice to the lumbar spine, Dr. Wylie is a leader in cervical and lumbar spine injuries in athletes, non-rigid spine stabilization for degenerative and athletic spine injury, as well as degenerative conditions in adults.
+Although he limits his surgical practice to the lumbar spine, Dr. Wylie is a leader in cervical and lumbar spine injuries in athletes as well as degenerative conditions in adults.
+He currently serves as Team Orthopedic Surgeon/Spine Surgeon for TCU athletics and is a leader in non-rigid spine stabilization for degenerative and athletic spine injury.

 Meet William H. Mitchell, M.D.